Atticuszz/DocHub/essay/texs/GsplatLoc/main.md

 | Vox-Fusion    | 11.31 | 3.52     | 6.00      | 19.53    | 1.49    | 26.01    |
 | Point-SLAM    | 8.92  | 4.34     | 4.54      | 30.92    | 1.31    | 3.48     |
 | Ours          | 5.48  | 3.35     | 6.54      | 11.13    | 1.24    | 5.16     |
-: TUM[@sturmBenchmarkEvaluationRGBD2012]  \(eR RMSE ↓\[°\]\).
-Further, we demonstrate that our framework achieves SOTA results on real-world data by using the TUM-RGBD [@sturmBenchmarkEvaluationRGBD2012].
-The poses for TUM-RGBD were captured using an external motion capture system.
+: TUM[@sturmBenchmarkEvaluationRGBD2012] (ATE RMSE ↓[cm] and AAE RMSE ↓[°]).
+These tables present the ATE RMSE in centimeters and AAE RMSE in degrees, respectively, for various methods on the TUM-RGBD dataset.
+The results demonstrate the performance of different SLAM systems on real-world data.
 :::

 ::: {.table}